caronc/nzb-subliminal/README.md

                         the video file.
 Running in a basic mode is much faster but can make it more difficult to determine the correct subtitle if more then one is matched.
+  -x PATH1,PATH2,etc, --cross-reference=PATH1,PATH2,etc
+                        Specify an optional list of directories to scan for subs first before checking on the internet.
+This is for directories containing subs (.srt files) that you have already downloaded ahead of time.
   -z SIZE_IN_MB, --minsize=SIZE_IN_MB
                         Specify the minimum size a video must be to be worthy of of checking for subtiles.
 This value is interpreted